You are listening to the Sean Hannity Radio Show Podcast.

 I'm sorry, that is just fundamentally wrong.

-And I I believe if we can come out of that mindset that we're there to basically raise from infancy, you know, a Western style or looking democracy in Afghanistan, which is a task way too difficult for any any nation to undergo on its own, and just focus on sort of being the fly slaughter, if you will, in that area and putting down, you know, these terrorist thugs um as they pop their head up.
+And I believe if we can come out of that mindset that we're there to basically raise from infancy, you know, a Western-style or looking democracy in Afghanistan, which is a task way too difficult for any nation to undergo on its own,

-Then we won't have you know young leaders like Clinton Lawrence or myself um living amongst the population to be set up with these unwinnable situations.
+and just focus on sort of being the flyswater, if you will, in that area and putting down, you know, these terrorist thugs as they pop their head up, then we won't have young leaders like Clinton Lawrence or myself living amongst the population to be set up with these unwinnable situations.

-It's so unfair and it is so unjust, and he's not the only one.
+It's so unfair, and it is so unjust, and he's not the only one.

 You can't telegraph this stuff to the enemy.

-A bite-sized version of the show that you can take with you.
+Hannity Headline, a bite-sized version of the show that you can take with you anywhere you go.

-Sign up today for Hannity Headlines.
+To sign up today for Hannity Headlines, go to Hannity.com.

-You'll want to be a part of the program as we continue our discussion with Buck Sexton and Captain Roger Hill about the president and his new Afghan policy.
+And as we continue, Sean Hannity Show toll-free, 800-941, Sean, you want to be a part of the program as we continue our discussion with Buck Sexton and Captain Roger Hill about the president and his new Afghan policy.

 Buck, I didn't want to interrupt you.

-We had that to a break.
+We had to have a break.

-I'll let you finish your thought about moving forward, especially I assume covert operations, plausible deniability is a big part of this, and hopefully using on the front lines the people of Afghanistan and Pakistan to protect their own region.
+I'll let you finish your thought about moving forward, especially, I assume, covert operations, plausible deniability is a big part of this, and hopefully using on the front lines the people of Afghanistan and Pakistan to protect their own region.

 I mean, you've got the Islamic State with its Khorasan province that has set up in the area.

-You have actually Al Qaeda in South Asia has set up shop uh as a new franchise or at least a rebranded franchise, and then of course there's the Haqqani network, which is part of but also separate from the Taliban in a sense.
+You have actually Al-Qaeda in South Asia has set up shop as a new franchise or at least a rebranded franchise.

-So you have all these different groups that are working to destabilize Afghanistan, and we have to go after uh targets i i in in rapid succession, and we have to do it uh without worrying about what the blowback may be here at home sometimes, and that's gonna mean uh taking action that the commander in chief himself is is gonna have to be supportive of.
+So you have all these different groups that are working to destabilize Afghanistan, and we have to go after targets in rapid succession, and we have to do it without worrying about what the blowback may be here at home sometimes.

-Yeah, and I think explaining actually Dana Perino said this last night, and I'll throw this to you, Captain Hill.
+Yeah, and I think explaining, actually, Dana Perino said this last night, and I'll throw this to you, Captain Hill.

-I I think it's possible that we could be there for some time.
+I think it's possible that we could be there for some time.

-Let's let's make no bones about it.
+Let's make no bones about it.

 And I think that'll continue.